gasparian/PicsArtHack-binary-segmentation/README.md

 On the picture below we can see how input data looks like:
 <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/example_1.png">
 ### 2. Training
 I used modification of **unet** (which is well recommended in binary semantic segmentation problems) with two encoders pretrained on Imagenet: resnet101 and mobilenetV2.
-My goal was to compare the performance of "heavy" and light encoders (actually in the case of mobilenet, depthwise-separable convolutions were used in decoder too).
+My goal was to compare the performance of "heavy" and "light" encoders (actually in the case of mobilenet, depthwise-separable convolutions were used in decoder too).
 You can check all training params inside `train.py`, but I want to point a couple things:
  - I freeze pretrained encoder's weights during the first two epochs to tune decoder weights to decrease convergence time;
  - data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) lib;